locationtech/geowave/README.md

 ## Getting Started
 ### Programmatic Access
-You can use maven to reference pre-built GeoWave artifacts with the following pom.xml snippet (replacing `${keyvalue-datastore}` with your datastore of choice and `${geowave.version}` with the geowave version you'd like to use):
+You can use Maven to reference pre-built GeoWave artifacts with the following pom.xml snippet (replacing `${keyvalue-datastore}` with your data store of choice and `${geowave.version}` with the GeoWave version you'd like to use):
 ```
 	<dependencies>
 		<dependency>